preciofishbone/OmniaDocsG2/using-omnia-feed/index.rst

 Logging out is simply done by selecting "Sign out".

-To select another Business Profile (if available), select the Business Profile and choose another one on this page:
+To select another Business Profile (if available), select the active Business Profile and choose another one on this page:

 .. image:: omnia-feed-settings-bp-v7.png